29 Unexpected Things To Do In Montego Bay That Will Surprise You

 If you’re up for a bit of adventure, a visit to Blue Hole (Secret Falls) is one of the most breathtaking things to do near Montego Bay.
 Nestled in the rainforest-covered hills about 25 minutes from Ocho Rios, this natural wonder features a series of stunning cascading waterfalls, turquoise pools, and hidden caves, making it a true tropical paradise.

 Unlike the more commercialized Dunn’s River Falls, Blue Hole retains a wild, untouched feel, where visitors can swing on Tarzan ropes, jump into deep blue pools, and wade through refreshing waterfalls.
-Guided tours take you through different levels of the falls, pointing out the best swimming spots and cliff-jumping platforms for the more daring travellers.
+Guided tours take you through different levels of the falls, pointing out the best swimming spots and cliff jumping platforms for the more daring travellers.

-17. Rose Hall Great House – A Spooky and Historic Montego Bay Excursion
+17. Rose Hall Great House

 For a thrilling mix of history, mystery, and breathtaking ocean views, a visit to Rose Hall Great House is one of the most fascinating Montego Bay excursions you can take.
 This restored 18th-century Georgian mansion is famous for its chilling legend—the tale of Annie Palmer, the "White Witch of Rose Hall."